 Just download one of the free image optimiser plugins, such as Smush.
 It will improve your site speed and save bandwidth to your users.

 5. Use a content delivery network (CDN)

-Every time user opens your website CDN will serve cached static files from a closest data centre to the user.
+Every time the user opens your website CDN will serve cached static files from the closest data centre to the user.
 It will improve your site speed.
-There’re many other CDN providers but I suggest you to use CloudFlare as it’s free and it’s the most popular one.
+There’re many other CDN providers but I suggest you use Cloudflare as it’s free and it’s the most popular one.